-OECD trims global growth forecast, warns of conflict risk
+OECD Trims Global Growth Forecast, Warns Of Conflict Risk

-A rebound to 3.0 percent growth in 2025 is contingent on inflation slowing further and Asian economies maintaining their fast pace of growth.
+A rebound to 3 per cent growth in 2025 is contingent on inflation slowing further and Asian economies maintaining their fast pace of growth.

 "The broad picture for the world economy over the next two years is one of a moderate slowdown followed by eventual normalisation, with growth returning to near-trend rates, and inflation converging back to central bank targets by 2025," said the OECD.